cheshire-cat-ai/core/mkdocs/index.md

 # Getting started

 ## Download
-To download the Cheshire Cat just clone the repository on your machine:
+Clone the repository on your machine:

 ```bash
 # Clone the repository